Vyogami/system-resource-monitor/README.md

 ## Contributing

-We welcome contributions to Python Forge from the community.
+We welcome contributions from the community.
 If you would like to contribute, please follow these steps:

 1. Fork this repository
 2. Create a new branch (`git checkout -b feature/my-feature`)